marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 This completes the enrollment of Litware to the Workflow and Operations services.
 As can be seen from the above, there are three different paths through which Litware makes indirect use of the FooBar service, and it's possible for the client to use separate storage for each.
 In fact, this will be the default; even if the client is using Marain storage, the data for their three different usage scenarios for FooBar will be stored in different containers.

 However, it's worth pointing out that the client does not get to configure these new sub-tenants directly.
-In fact, they will be unaware of them - they are essentially implementation details of our approach to multitenancy in Marain.
-They will not be able to retrieve the sub-tennats from the tenancy service or update them directly.
+In fact, they will be unaware of them - they are essentially implementation details of our approach to multi-tenancy in Marain.
+They will not be able to retrieve the sub-tenants from the tenancy service or update them directly.
 That said, it's likely that the management API will allow the configuration to be changed - but without exposing the fact that these sub-tenants exist.

 ### Offboarding